Assistance programs Hampton and Colleton County South Carolina.

 Safe Haven is a short term shelter for homeless women, children and families.
 Supportive services are in place to help people seek housing, employment, and higher education.
 Location is 617 Black Street, Walterboro, South Carolina 29488

 ChristWay Ministries – Offers discount furniture, clothes closet, a food pantry, and a resource known as the benefit bank.
 This Benefit Bank will help low income families get information on an apply for Children's Health Insurance program, SNAP (food stamps), Medicaid, and other government and public benefits.
 Call (843) 851-2366, or find more South Carolina public aid.

 Hampton County Council on Aging assists those 60 or older.
 No rent or utility assistance is offered.
 Offers home delivered meals and more.
 Also call for referral for senior citizens and disabled people.
+There is information on Medicaid, respite services and other support.
 Address is 108 Pine ST, Hampton, SC 29924, call (803) 943-7555.
-Click here for more details on programs for seniors.
+Click here for more details on SC financial assistance programs for seniors.

 Hardeeville Thrift Shop offers used appliances, clothing, furniture, and household goods.
 Also helps people recover from disaster such as burn out victims.
 Address is 12 Coastal HWY 17 South, Hardeeville, South Carolina 29927, call (843) 784-3157

-Beaufort Jasper Hampton Chelsea Health Clinic provides the low income and uninsured with Comprehensive Health Services, including family medicine, pediatrics, OB/GYN, dental assistance, labs, and home health.
+Beaufort Jasper Hampton Chelsea Health Clinic provides the low income and uninsured with Comprehensive Health Services, including family medicine, pediatrics, OB/GYN, dental assistance, or labs.
+There is also free medical for women’s health issues, eye exams and home health.
 Phone number is (843) 987-7400